Skip to product information

 Shipping calculated at checkout.

-This 250,000-word "full saga" collection includes ALL NINE BOOKS in the Unicorn Western Series!
+This 250,000-word, 716-page "Full Saga" collection includes ALL NINE BOOKS in the Unicorn Western Series.
+It's the Harry Potter of Westerns!

 Cast out from the magical kingdom of The Realm and into the dying desert of the Sands beyond, Marshal Clint Gulliver and his unicorn Edward have finally found peace in the small and dusty town of Solace.